Riley Greene Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 5.06 team ERA that ranks 21st across all MLB pitching staffs.
+- The Blue Jays have a 4.84 team ERA that ranks 18th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (18 total, 1.6 per game).
+- Blue Jays pitchers combine to give up 20 total home runs at a rate of 1.7 per game (to rank 25th in baseball).

-- The Blue Jays are sending Gausman (1-1) to make his third start of the season.
+- The Blue Jays are sending Bassitt (1-1) out to make his third start of the season.

-- In his most recent appearance on Thursday, the right-hander tossed six scoreless innings against the Kansas City Royals while surrendering four hits.
+- His most recent time out came on Saturday against the Los Angeles Angels, when the righty threw six innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.